josesamos/moodef/README.md

 configure general aspects of the definition in it.
 Next, we define the questions, as many as we need, using the `define_question` function (the type of the questions is deduced from the definition).
-Finally, we generate the questions in xml format, in the form of a string or file.
+Finally, we generate the questions in XML format, in the form of a string or file.
 We show the result below.

 ``` xml